alex-alra-arteaga/dlv-sim/README.md

 - `--runs <n>`: Caps the total number of parameter combinations executed.
 Use `0` (default) for all combinations produced by the selected level.
 - `--heapMB <n>`: Sets the Node.js heap size (in megabytes) for each worker.
 Defaults to `18192`, but you can lower it to fit smaller machines.

+- `--captureRebalanceDetails`: Whether to capture detailed per-rebalance data for each simulation.
+This increases memory usage and output file size, so it's off by default.
+Stores `token0/1` (amount), `accumulatedSwapFees0/1`, `debt` (amount, before rebalance), `volatileAssetPrice` (in USD and WAD, derived from the pool), and `rebalanceType` (ALM/DLV rebalance) for each rebalance event.

 Example for MacBook Pro M3 with 18GB RAM:
 ```bash
 node dist/scripts/brute-force.js --prebuilt --buildDir dist --level light --tickSpacing 60 --runs 0 --mochaSpec dist/test/DLV.test.js --concurrency 9 --heapMB 2048 --listOnce false --reporter min